 Crochet Sunflower Square (make 13):

-To start, make 13 crochet sunflower squares.
-For a more detailed tutorial, follow the instructions for the Starburst Granny square here.
+To start a granny square bag, you will need to make 13 crochet sunflower squares.
+For a more detailed tutorial, follow the instructions for the Starburst Granny Square.
 Shortened instructions are provided here as well.

 R1: Using center color and a G hook, ch 5 and join with a slip stitch to the 1st chain to form a loop.
 Ch 3 (counts as first dc), make 15 dc into the loop.
 Sl st to top of 1st stitch in the row to join.
 Fasten off 1st color.
 (16 st)